Participating in undergraduate research makes you stand out to potential employers.

 VITA-Math Day by Jeevan Rajagopal, Faculty sponsor: Mohammad Hasan

 Steelarm: An Independently-Produced Videogame About Privilege and Player Choice by Isaac Coleman, Faculty sponsor: Tamy Burnett

-UNL International Genetically Engineered Machines (iGEM) Team by Phoung Ninh, Faculty sponsor: Myra Cohen
+Nebraska International Genetically Engineered Machines (iGEM) Team by Phoung Ninh, Faculty sponsor: Myra Cohen